Entity relationship diagrams

 Physical data model

-And finally, the physical data model shows how the model will actually be implemented.
+And finally … the physical data model, that shows how the model will actually be implemented.

 This features the data types and names of the tables in our database.
 In this case, all the tables record attributes so are dimensions.